Magnetohydrodynamics: Equations

 and the center of mass velocity expressed as:

-MHD can be described by a set of equations consisting of a continuity equation, an equation of motion, an equation of state, Ampère's Law, Faraday's law, and Ohm's law.
-As with any fluid description to a kinetic system, a closure approximation must be applied to highest moment of the particle distribution equation.
+MHD can be described by a set of equations consisting of a continuity equation, an equation of motion (the Cauchy momentum equation), an equation of state, Ampère's law, Faraday's law, and Ohm's law.
+As with any fluid description to a kinetic system, a closure approximation must be applied to the highest moment of the particle distribution equation.
 This is often accomplished with approximations to the heat flux through a condition of adiabaticity or isothermality.